Thirty-two U.S. embassy workers in Cambodia fired over alleged sharing of pornography

 Reuters could not contact any of the workers who had been fired.
 The FBI could not be reached for comment and Cambodian police spokesman Kirth Chantharith also could not be reached for comment.

-It was not immediately possible to get a figure for the number of people employed at the embassy, which is housed in a purpose-built, city-center compound.
+It was not immediately possible to get a figure for the number of people employed at the embassy, which is housed in a purpose-built, city-centre compound.

 (Reporting by Prak Chan Thul; Editing by Amy Sawitta Lefevre, Robert Birsel)